 As we reach the “read/write” stage of biology, evolution is proving to be the ultimate algorithm, allowing us to increasingly program biological systems.
 A foundational shift in biology from being an empirical science towards becoming an engineered discipline is underway.

 Ramy is a leading immuno-oncology clinician who has helped to develop some of the breakthrough therapies in this field.
 Ramy has served as the Vice President of Clinical Development for Immuno-oncology at AstraZeneca, and as a member of the Bristol-Myers Squibb Immuno-oncology program.
-Ramy is currently the Chief Medical Officer at the Parker Institute of Cancer Immunotherapy.
+Ramy also sits on the board at the Parker Institute of Cancer Immunotherapy.

 MD, PhD, Founder/CEO